ThomasJScott3/Homework1/README.md

 * What have been the major trends and innovations of this domain over the last 5-10 years?

 -Mobile technology has been crucial to the growth of this domain over the past decade.
+Like most industries, digitization has taken the investment space by storm.
+The ability to manage investments anytime from anywhere with access to key information and guidance has been a game-changer.
+In addition, the adoption of machine learning and AI have allowed for better outcomes for users.
+These days, there is no need to trust the judgment of an expensive broker when the machines can do it cheaper as well as with greater precision and clarity.
+But the core innovation in this space in my opinion has been the natural evolution of clean crisp user interfaces that have allowed users to flock to these platforms in droves.

 * What are the other major companies in this domain?